myQLM/myqlm-interop/packaged/doc/sphinx/source/index.rst

 .. figure:: recap.png

-Refer to [this](Tutorials/MyQLM interoperations) document to figure out how we can use these binders through examples and explanations, for further information about usage, refer to the linked tutorials on the left.
+Refer to :doc:`MyQLM interoperations` document to figure out how we can use these binders through examples and explanations, for further information about usage, refer to the linked tutorials on the left.

 ..
 Indices and tables